getbrevo/brevo-node/docs/EcommerceApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.EcommerceApi();
+var apiInstance = new Brevo.EcommerceApi();

-var createUpdateBatchCategory = new BrevoNode.CreateUpdateBatchCategory(); // CreateUpdateBatchCategory | Values to create a batch of categories
+var createUpdateBatchCategory = new Brevo.CreateUpdateBatchCategory(); // CreateUpdateBatchCategory | Values to create a batch of categories

 apiInstance.createUpdateBatchCategory(createUpdateBatchCategory).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);